Warning

 Once a year, there will be a physical meeting of the RB to which all members will be invited.
 An RB meeting will be rescheduled if more than half of the invited members cannot attend.
 At the meeting, issues of relevance shall be discussed and, where relevant, a decision on the way to proceed will be made.

 Decision-making within the RB should reflect the principle of consensus wherever possible.
-The Chair shall strive for whole of RB agreement through discussion, and by encouraging the participation of all members.
+The chair shall strive for the whole of RB agreement through discussion, and by encouraging the participation of all members.

 In situations where consensus is not achieved, members may call for a vote in order to bring about a decision, particularly where a delay in decision-making would have negative consequences for the sector.